ankur-gupta/ankur-gupta.github.io/_posts/2014-06-29-adding-disqus-to-your-jekyll-powered-github-pages.md

 ---
 layout: post
 title: Adding Disqus to your Jekyll
-update_date: 2014-09-19
+update_date: 2015-12-24
-summary: Adding Disqus comments to your Jekyll powered Github Pages website is tricky.
+summary: Adding Disqus comments to your Jekyll powered GitHub Pages website is tricky.
 Read this to avoid making some of the mistakes that I made.
 logo: comments-o
 ---

-I transferred my blog from a [Wordpress](http://old.perfectlyrandom.org) theme to Jeyll/Github Pages because I liked the idea of writing up a post in [Markdown](http://daringfireball.net/projects/markdown/) in my [favorite text editor](http://www.sublimetext.com/3) and then using [git](http://git-scm.com/) to push the changes to [Github](https://github.com/).
+I transferred my blog from a [Wordpress](http://old.perfectlyrandom.org) theme to Jekyll/GitHub Pages because I liked the idea of writing up a post in [Markdown](http://daringfireball.net/projects/markdown/) in my [favorite text editor](http://www.sublimetext.com/3) and then using [git](http://git-scm.com/) to push the changes to [Github](https://github.com/).
 Add to that the speed and simplicity